Minimum distance of Line Orthogonal Grassmann Codes in even characteristic: Abstract

 \section{Abstract}

 In this paper we determine the minimum distance of orthogonal line-Grassmann codes for $q$ even.
 The case $q$ odd was solved in \cite{ILP}.
-We also show that for $q$ even all minimum weight codewords are equivalent and that symplectic line-Grassmann codes are proper subcodes of codimension $2n$ of the orthogonal ones.
+For $n\neq 3$ we also determine the second smallest distance.
+Furthermore, we show that for $q$ even all minimum weight codewords are equivalent and that symplectic line-Grassmann codes are proper subcodes of codimension $2n$ of the orthogonal ones.

 {\bf Keywords:} Orthogonal Grassmannian, Projective Code, Minimum Distance

 {\bf MSC:} 51A50, 51E22, 51A45